digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 **Notes:**

-- Currently, `Netclient` is not available as a `userspace` application for `DOKS`, hence the `WireGuard Controller` is needed for now, until `Gravitl` finds a better solution to solve some incompatibilities related to the Debian Linux OS used for the DOKS nodes.
+- Currently, `Netclient` is not available as a `userspace` application for `DOKS`, hence the `WireGuard Controller` is needed until `Gravitl` finds a better solution to solve some incompatibilities related to the Debian Linux OS used for the DOKS nodes.
 - The access token is just a one-time token used by `Netclient` initially.
 Afterwards, it creates its own password internally to authenticate with the main Netmaker server.

 The next part of this section assumes that you already have a `DOKS` cluster up and running, and that `kubectl` is already configured to offer access to the cluster.